Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 Although the flowers are not much of a show, some people still choose to leave them as they are.

-Flowering soaks away a lot of your plant’s strength.
-You must be especially concerned when it comes to a young ZZ plant.
+But remember, flowering soaks away a lot of your plant’s strength.
+It would be best if you were especially concerned about a young ZZ plant.

 If your ZZ plant flowered in an immature stage, it risks contracting various diseases.
 Your best bet is to take out the flower and let your plant mature.